 - Speaking to the family to get the information you need;

-- Trying to avoid a permanent exclusion An exclusion that results in the young person being removed from the school register and barred from the school’s campus indefinitely. by working with the school and local authority A government organisation with jurisdiction over a local area such as a borough or county, often called a local council.
-Where multiple authorities overlap, the local education authority (LEA) has responsibility for excluded children. to find an alternative.
+- Trying to avoid a permanent exclusion An exclusion that results in the young person being removed from the school register and barred from the school’s campus indefinitely. by working with the school and local authority A borough, county or city council that has responsibility for providing education to children in their area. to find an alternative.

 - Challenging the exclusion at the governors' hearing.
 This stage includes